ykumards/ykumards.github.io/_posts/notes/2016-07-09-book-deficit.md

  1. On Writing :heavy_check_mark:
  2. Girl on a Train :heavy_check_mark:
- 3. The Quiet American :book:
+ 3. Letter to a Christian Nation :heavy_check_mark:
- 4. Breakfast at Tiffany’s
+ 4. The Quiet American :book:
  5. Foundation
  6. Winner Take Nothing
  7. To the Lighthouse